| |

 with numbers;" each must have the requisite skills to get the job done

-make these IRS Form 990s easily available over the Internet.
+right.
+Groups such as Guidestar make these IRS Form 990s easily available over the Internet.
 It is the

 savvy nonprofit that sees this as an opportunity to market your services

-also put their 990s on their own websites.
+also put their 990s on their websites.

 Another more comprehensive way to be transparent is to produce an annual

-or bi-annual report that goes beyond the financial focus of the 990s.
+or biannual report that goes beyond the financial focus of the 990s.

 You can lay out in a more compelling document your highlights of achievements,